equinor/ert/docs/rst/manual/keywords/index.rst

 		FIELD  ID PARAMETER   <ECLIPSE_FILE>  INIT_FILES:/path/%d  MIN:X MAX:Y OUTPUT_TRANSFORM:FUNC INIT_TRANSFORM:FUNC

-	Here ID is again an arbitrary string, ECLIPSE_FILE is the name of the file the enkf will export this field to when running simulations.
+	Here ID is again an arbitrary string, ECLIPSE_FILE is the name of the file ERT will export this field to when running simulations.
 Note that there should be an IMPORT statement in the ECLIPSE data file corresponding to the name given with ECLIPSE_FILE.
 INIT_FILES is a filename (with an embedded %d) to load the initial field from.
 Can be RMS ROFF format, ECLIPSE restart format